kubb-labs/kubb/docs/guide/tutorial/templates.md

 ## Step one

-Create a React component inside the templates folder that will be used to override the default behaviour of the `@kubb/swagger-client` generated client.
+Create a React component inside the templates folder that will be used to override the default behavior of the `@kubb/swagger-client` generated client.

 ::: tip
 Make sure you inherit from `Client.templates.default` instead of `Client.templates`.